Fine Gael: Ideology and policies

-As a political party of the centre-right, Fine Gael has been described as liberal-conservative, Christian-democratic, liberal, conservative liberal, conservative, and pro-European, with an ideological base combining elements of cultural conservatism and economic liberalism.
+As a political party of the centre or centre-right, Fine Gael has been described as liberal-conservative, Christian democratic, liberal, conservative liberal, conservative, and pro-European, with an ideological base combining elements of cultural conservatism and economic liberalism.

 Although Ireland's political spectrum was traditionally divided along Civil War lines, rather than the traditional European left–right spectrum, Fine Gael is described generally as a centre-right party, with a focus on "fiscal rectitude".
 As the descendant of the pro-Treaty factions in the Irish Civil War, Fine Gael cites Michael Collins as an inspiration and claims his legacy.
 He remains a symbol for the party, and the anniversary of his death is commemorated each year in August.

 Although Fine Gael was historically a Catholic party, it became the de facto home for Irish Protestants.
 Its membership base had a higher proportion of Protestants than that of Fianna Fáil or Labour.
 The party promoted a strong Catholic image and depicted itself as a defender of Catholicism against Atheistic Communism, of which it accused the two aforementioned parties of being sympathetic to.